alpnak/Signal_Processing_MATLAB/README.md

 ![Guitar amplitude-frequency graph](gitar_genlik-frekans.jpg)

 ### c) An impulse response that adds echo to the sound was found, producing an output containing the original signal, an echo at 1/4 the original amplitude after 1 second, and another echo at 1/16 the original amplitude after 2 seconds (y[n] = x[n] + x[n-1]/4 + x[n-2]/16).
 The impulse response was applied via convolution, and the output was saved and listened to.
-Its duration was found and compared with the original signal, and its time-domain and frequency-spectrum graphs were plotted and compared with the original.
+Its duration was found as 7.91782 s and compared with the original signal, and its time-domain and frequency-spectrum graphs were plotted and compared with the original.

 Echo added amplitude-time graph of guitar audio